029.

 CEO, you are not alone

-If this resonates with you, here are a few strategies to consider:
+If this sounds familiar, here are a few strategies to consider:

 Get these thoughts to your inbox